The People's Park · since 1845

 Frequently asked

-I live in Hackney — can I object?
+I live in Hackney — does any of this apply to me?

 Will my name be published?

-Your name and address appear on the public planning register, because an objection has to be attributable to be counted.
-Your signature, phone number and email address are normally withheld from public view — see the council's guidance on commenting.
+A letter to your MP is private correspondence — it is not published anywhere.
+If you email a comment to the council, your name and address appear on the public planning register (a comment has to be attributable to be counted), but your signature, phone number and email address are normally withheld — see the council's guidance on commenting.

 Are you against live music in the park?